Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Nonlinear plane waves and their stability

 At first-order, we obtain

-The secular terms in the first-order equation can be removed only when the components $v_1$ and $v_2$ are equal, which occurs only at the edges of the bands.
-Choosing $\omega_{(0)}^2=\omega_{\mp}^2(\mathbf{k};\lambda)$ and $\omega_{(1)}^2=\pm9/2$ for $g=\pm1,$ respectively, removes the secular terms and gives a leading-order solution that is bounded for all time.
-The Floquet multiplier corresponding to these periodic orbits remains fixed at $+1$ and does not lead to a tangent bifurcation~\cite{flach2}.
+The secular terms in the first-order equation can be removed only when the magnitudes of the components $v_1$ and $v_2$ are equal, which occurs only at the edges of the bands.
+This is true since the one free parameter, $\omega_{(1)}^2$, must be chosen to eliminate the terms with $\cos(\tau)$ in \textit{both} equations above.
+This results in the condition $v_1^2=v_2^2$, with the relative sign chosen to match the corresponding eigenvector.